badr21k/TimeWise/replit.md

 ### Access Control Redesign (October 21-22, 2025)
 - **Level 1 Full Admin Access**: Level 1 users have FULL access to all departments and roles (no restrictions)
-- **Level 3 & 4 Unified Access**: Level 3 (Team Lead) and Level 4 (Department Admin) now have identical full administrative access
+- **Department Scoping for Level 3 & 4**: Level 3 and 4 users have department-scoped access (can only manage their assigned departments in Schedule and Departments & Roles)
 - **Single Department Model**: Changed from multi-department to single department + single role per employee
-- **Simplified Permissions**: Removed department scoping for Level 4 - all admin levels (1, 3, 4) have full access
+- **Department Change Permission**: Only Level 1 and Level 4 can change user departments (Level 3 cannot)
 - **Optimized Bootstrap**: Single preloaded query for departments+roles in departments controller

 ### Complete is_admin to access_level Migration